mk-fg/lafs-backup-tool/README.md

-Other than that, it also gets recorded to "entry_cache" db along with generation number for this particular backup, so that it can later be removed along with all the files unique to it through the cleanup procedure.
+Other than that, it also gets recorded to "entry_cache" db along with generation number for this particular backup, so that it can later be removed along with all the cache entries unique to it through the cleanup procedure.

 See "destination.result" section of the [base config](https://github.com/mk-fg/lafs-backup-tool/blob/master/lafs_backup/core.yaml)